-Not Just a Grade: How My High School Class Met the Former Prisoner We Lobbied to Free
+How My High School Class Met a Former Prisoner We Lobbied to Free

 At XQ, we want all high school students to graduate ready to succeed in college and career, feeling confident they can make a difference.
 We call them XQ Learners—students who have met our five learner outcomes grounded in research: mastering fundamental literacies; becoming holders of foundational knowledge; original thinkers for an uncertain world; generous collaborators; and learners for life.

 Bailey Tyree, a 2021 graduate of the XQ school Elizabethton High School in Tennessee, is one example of an XQ Learner.
 Here, she writes about an assignment that changed her life—and also proved she could change someone else’s life.

 My first assignment for my sophomore year at Elizabethton High School sounded impossible.
 It was August of 2018, and after watching a video on wrongful convictions, our sociology teacher Alex Campbell gave this directive: “Over the course of this semester, we will be working toward getting an unfairly convicted person out of prison.”

 We thought he had to be joking: he actually expected a random group of high school students to do something so big?
 The video Mr. Campbell showed us was also surprising to me because until then, I had always believed the justice system didn’t make mistakes and that someone sentenced to prison deserved that punishment.
 It didn’t take long to realize that Mr. Campbell wasn’t joking.
 He fully expected us to do everything in our power to have someone released from prison, and he was confident that with enough hard work and dedication, anything was possible.
 We could never have anticipated how right he was.

 Searching for Overlooked Evidence